 - Backup server

-- Source host and target host with associated volumes
+- Source and target hosts

 - [Optional] Off-host backup proxy

-- Backup repository (only for snapshot replica)
+- Backup repository

 - [Optional] WAN accelerators